Estate Settlement of Sole Proprietor Business

 As mentioned in the section regarding the settlement of personal bank accounts, which will be closed upon the death of the account holder, the business account need not be closed, as there might be further business payments into and out of the business account.

 Account receivables are money owed to the business where the service or product is already performed or realised by the client.
-These is a cash flow into the business.
-It is not uncommon for clients to take advantage of the death situation by NOT paying their dues (some common tactics used are: “boss not around”; “cannot locate the invoice”; “account department will revert in due course”, “I thought pay already, please check with your accounts” etc.) Therefore, the legal representative needs to place high priority in calling in the invoices that are outstanding to the business, and diligently chase after the payment.
+This is a cash flow into the business.
+It is not uncommon for clients to take advantage of the situation by NOT paying their dues (some common tactics used are: “boss not around”; “cannot locate the invoice”; “account department will revert in due course”, “I thought pay already, please check with your accounts” etc.) Therefore, the legal representative needs to place high priority in calling in the invoices that are outstanding to the business, and diligently chase after the payment.

 Is the business going to be continued or not?
 This decision needs to be made.
 In most cases, it is difficult to continue a sole proprietor business.
 Therefore, the legal representative needs to organise an auction or sell off the business equipment or inventories.

-Unrealised Insurance premium
+Unrealised Insurance Premium

 The legal representative should be aware that some business insurance policies do refund unrealised insurance premiums back to the business.